 Summary

 Ancient proteins from fossilized or semi-fossilized remains can yield phylogenetic information at broad temporal horizons, in some cases even millions of years into the past.
-In recent years, peptides extracted from archaic hominins and long-extinct mega-fauna have enabled unprecedented insights into their evolutionary history[1, 2, 3, 4, 5, 6].
+In recent years, peptides extracted from archaic hominins and long-extinct mega-fauna have enabled unprecedented insights into their evolutionary history[1, 2, 3, 4, 5, 6, Nielsen-Marsh 2009, Rybczynski 2013, Buckley 2019].
 In contrast to the field of ancient DNA - where several computational methods exist to process and analyze sequencing data - few tools exist for handling ancient protein sequence data.
 Instead, most studies rely on loosely combined custom scripts, which makes it difficult to reproduce results or share methodologies across research groups.
 Here, we present PaleoProPhyler: a new fully reproducible pipeline for aligning ancient peptide data and subsequently performing phylogenetic analyses.
 The pipeline can not only process various forms of proteomic data, but also easily harness genetic data in different formats (CRAM, BAM, VCF) and translate it, allowing the user to create reference panels for phyloproteomic analyses.
 We describe the various steps of the pipeline and its many functionalities, and provide some examples of how to use it.
 PaleoProPhyler allows researchers with little bioinformatics experience to efficiently analyze palaeoproteomic sequences, so as to derive insights from this valuable source of evolutionary data.

 Statement of Need

-Recent advances in protein extraction and mass spectrometry [7, 8, 9] have made it possible to isolate ancient peptides from organisms that lived thousands or even millions of years ago.
+Recent advances in protein extraction and mass spectrometry [7, 8, 9,Nogueira et al. 2021] have made it possible to isolate ancient peptides from organisms that lived thousands or even millions of years ago.
 Certain ancient proteins have a lower degradation rate and can be preserved for longer than ancient DNA [10, 11, 12, 13].
-The sequences of these proteins contain evolutionary information and thus have the potential to resolve important scientific questions about the deep past, which are not approachable via other methods.
-Tooth enamel proteins in particular have been successfully extracted from multiple extinct species, in order to resolve their relationships to other species [1, 2, 4, 5, 6, 14,].
+These ancient proteins can be utilized by Peptide Mass Fingerprinting (PMF) methods (Ostrom et al. 2000), including ZooMS (Buckley 2009 et al.), for genus or species identification (Buckley et al. 2010) and to single out fossil material of interest for further analyses including DNA sequencing (Brown et al. 2016, Brown et al 2022), radiocarbon dating (Deviese et al. 2017) and shotgun proteomics (Brown et al. 2016, Welker et al. 2016).
+Shotgun proteomics in particular, utilizing tandem mass spectrometry, has enabled the reconstruction of the amino acid sequences of those proteins, which sometimes number in the hundreds (Cappellini et al 2012, Warinner et al. 2014).
+These sequences contain evolutionary information and thus have the potential to resolve important scientific questions about the deep past, which are not approachable via other methods.
+Tooth enamel proteins and bone collagen in particular have been successfully extracted from multiple extinct species, in order to resolve their relationships to other species [1, 2, 4, 5, 6, 14, Nielsen-Marsh 2009].

 Ancient proteomic studies typically use combinations of custom scripts and repurposed software, which require extensive in-house knowledge and phylogenetic expertise, and are not easily reproducible.
 Barriers to newcomers in the field include difficulties in properly aligning the fractured peptides with present-day sequences, translating available genomic data for comparison, and porting proteomic data into standard phylogenetic packages.
 The creation of automated pipelines like PALEOMIX [15] and EAGER [16] have facilitated the streamlining and reproducibility of ancient DNA analyses, which has been particularly helpful for emerging research groups around the world.
 This has undoubtedly contributed to the growth of the field [17].
 Yet, the field of palaeoproteomics still lacks a “democratizing” tool that is approachable to researchers of different backgrounds and expertises.